Parkinson - Drewvale

 An assessment of population growth drivers in Parkinson - Drewvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's analysis indicates Parkinson-Drewvale's population is approximately 16,999 as of November 2025.
-This figure represents a rise of 904 individuals, a 5.6% increase from the 2021 Census count of 16,095 people.
-The change is inferred from an estimated resident population of 16,999 in June 2024 and an additional 135 validated new addresses since the Census date.
-This results in a population density ratio of 1,341 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Overseas migration primarily drove recent population growth, contributing approximately 86.7% of overall population gains.
+AreaSearch's analysis indicates Parkinson - Drewvale's population was approximately 16,999 as of February 2026.
+This figure reflects a growth of 904 people (5.6%) since the 2021 Census, which reported a population of 16,095.
+The increase is inferred from ABS' estimated resident population of 16,999 in June 2024 and an additional 134 validated new addresses since the Census date.
+This results in a population density ratio of 1,341 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Overseas migration contributed approximately 86.7% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Examining future trends, lower quartile growth is anticipated, with the area projected to increase by 744 persons to 2041, reflecting a total gain of 4.4% over the 17 years based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, lower quartile growth is anticipated nationally, with the area expected to grow by 744 persons to 2041, reflecting a total increase of 4.4% over the 17 years.

 Frequently Asked Questions - Population